Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Discussions

-In summary, we demonstrate an experimental feasible scheme for engineering the the boundary-obstructed second-order topological superfluids that supports MCMs.
-The staggered SO coupling leads to the topological phase transition, yet exhibiting distinct phenomena by changing the $s$-wave interaction.
-The FOTSF and SOTSF phase transitions are separately characterized by different topological invariants as well as band gap signals, revealing various bulk-boundary correspondences.
-The proposal is feasible by means of current experimental techniques, and can pave the way for exploring the boundary-obstructed phases and the associated MCMs.
+In order to observe the MCMs localized in lattice corners, it is intuitive to produce the real-space sharp edges by preparing the external confinement \cite{Goldman2013pnas}.
+We remark that since $\eta$ is responsible for multi-order topological transitions, it provides an alternative way for creating the artificial topological interfaces \cite{Reichl2014pra,Goldman2016pra,Leder2016ncomms,Meier2016ncomms,An2017science,Irsigler2019prl} by preparing the spatially-dependent $\eta$.
+The MCMs inside the band gap may be signaled via the Bragg spectra \cite{Goldman2012prl} or visualized from the Wannier-Stark spectrum \cite{Poddubny2019prb}.

-{\em Acknowledgements.---} This work is supported by National Natural Science Foundation of China (Grants No. 11474271, 11674305, and 11704367).
+In summary, we demonstrate an experimental feasible scheme for engineering SOTSF that supports MCMs.
+The double-well superlattice potential imposes a staggered pattern to the NN hopping and SO coupling, which leads to multi-order topological phase transitions.
+The FOTSF and SOTSF transitions are separately characterized by different topological invariants as well as band gap signals, revealing various bulk-boundary correspondences.
+The proposal is feasible by means of current experimental techniques, and can pave the way for exploring SOTSF and the associated MCMs.